mjreed-wbd/sample-code/ldap/README.md

 These files show examples of interacting with the Turner Active Directory instance using LDAP.
+They are all implementations of the same command-line program, which looks someone up in the directory and displays their phone number.
+Read the code to see how they work, but they all look for an LDAP URL in the environment variable $AD\_LDAP\_URL, and default to `ldap://ldap.turner.com` if that is not set.

-The preferred access points are these, in order:
+Speaking of URLs, the preferred access points are these, in order:

 1. `ldap://ldap.turner.com` with TLS negotiation enabled.
 2. `ldaps://ldap.turner.com`, using all-SSL-all-the-time.